matteofrongillo/matteofrongillo/README.md

 - LaTeX for writing school notes;
 - Experience in 3D-BIM modeling and sustainable urban development;
 - Proficient in AutoCAD and REVIT, with perfect knowledge of both programs;
-- Experience in MEP engineering and design.
+- Experience in MEP (HVAC) engineering and design.

 <!---